PacoReinaCampo/MPSoC-NTM/doc/isa/riscv/markdown/verification/test-32.md

 :RV32F - "RV32F Standard Extension for Single-Precision Floating-Point"

+This table describes the RV32F extension, which adds support for single-precision floating-point arithmetic and operations to the RISC-V ISA, enabling computation with floating-point numbers.

 | test rv32                | status      |
 |--------------------------|:------------|
 | `rv32ud-p-fadd`          | `passed`    |